czh513/Deep-Fuzzy-Neural-Networks-/lablog.md

 With maxout, the model trains better:

-1. It crashes later, when log_strength approx. 0.7, compared to approx. 0.3
+1. It collapses later, when log_strength approx. 0.7, compared to approx. 0.3
 without maxout
 2. It continues to train after crashing
 3. It reaches around 50% test accuracy at the end of epoch 80